akeneo/pim-docs/contributing/behat.rst

 Run features
 ------------

-You can now launch Selenium by issuing the following command :
+You can now launch Selenium by issuing the following command:

 .. code-block:: bash

   $ java -jar selenium-server-standalone-2.33.0.jar

-Feature tests can be run by issuing the following command :
+Feature tests can be run by issuing the following command:

 .. code-block:: bash